isramv/ckeditor_linkchange/README.md

 This small plugin allows the end users to avoid typos or deleting the url by mistake.

 In order to make this plugin work in Drupal I needed to create a plugin for the WYSIWYG Drupal module (the Drupal way).

-We need to let the WYSIWYG module know we want to implement a new plugin for our ckeditor, so we use the following hook.

 ## the Drupal 7 Module: